biomedswe/BASE/README.md

 ### Optional.
 Copy Excel document with Copy number information into $HOME/BASE/rna_seq/star/[tumor-id]/[tumor-id]_CN.xlsx

-If you have Copy number information, you can copy this document into $HOME/BASE/rna_seq/star/[tumor-id]/[tumor-id]_CN.xlsx in order to get calculated pValue and from CNV
+If you have Copy number information, you can copy this document into $HOME/BASE/rna_seq/star/[tumor-id]/[tumor-id]_CN.xlsx in order to get calculated pValue and RNA/DNA ratio based on CNV

 ### 4. Cite BASE